Universal Data Element Framework

 UDEF defined a Dewey-decimal like code for each concept.
 For example, an "employee number" is often used in human resource management.
 It has a UDEF tag a.5_12.35.8 and a controlled vocabulary description "Employee.PERSON_Employer.Assigned.IDENTIFIER".

-UDEF has been superseded by the Open Data Element Framework (O-DEF).
+UDEF has been superseded by the Open Data Element Framework (ODEF).

 Examples

 In an application used by a hospital, the last name and first name of several people could include the following example concepts: